 Tips of how to use the microphone

-- Use a microphone that can be placed close to your mouth, like headset and handsfree.
+- Use a microphone that can be placed close to your mouth, like a headset (headphones with microphone) or a handsfree (for mobile phone).
 Start by testing the distance between your mouth and the microphone, consider the following tips:

 - Too big distance from the audio source makes the recorded sound weaker, and the microphone also picks up surrounding noise and sound disturbances.